 Aqua-Africa’s mission depends on the financial support we receive from our donors.
 Tackling the water shortage in South Sudan requires a ground swell of support and contributions of all sizes are welcomed and appreciated.
 Whether a donation amounts to a drop, a bucket, or a reservoir, it represents another step in achieving our goals.

-Turning on a faucet is easy.
-Fetching water from miles away just to survive is not.
-Since 2011, Aqua-Africa has drilled nine wells in South Sudan, and as a result saved residents thousands of collective hours manually transporting water.
+Since 2011, Aqua-Africa has drilled twenty-five wells in South Sudan and constructed seven water towers, and as a result saved residents thousands of collective hours manually transporting water.
 In the villages we’ve touched, those hours are now spent attending school, growing crops, and organizing elections.
-Our workshop programs lead to healthier, more sustainable communities.
-We start by providing access to clean water.
-Because without water, nothing can grow.

 In Omaha, Aqua-Africa's founder and team have visited over 30 schools and youth organizations telling the Aqua-Africa story and their experiences as immigrant Americans.
 Thousand of students have heard their impactful message.

 Aqua-Africa's Executive Director, Mabior ("Mo") is an immigrant and South Sudanese refugee.
 Mabior is experienced in customer service, planning and logistics having worked in the Nebraska, USA beef industry for many years.
 Mabior served as a volunteer for Aqua-Africa for many years, before becoming an employee in January of 2019.
 For the past 3 years Mabior has provided management and guidance to the Juba office staff while also managing new projects and coordinating the maintenance actions required to keep existing water systems installed by Aqua-Africa operational.